-Though the class is delivered remotely, as much as is possible we will try to develop the dialogical atmosphere of an in-person seminar experience.
-While we cannot do that completely with a digital environment, we can aim for that as the standard.
 Students should attend at least 10 of 12 or so classes.
-During class I may call on you to read a slide, or interpret a slide, or to further discuss class content.
+During class I will often call on students to read a slide, or interpret a slide, or to further discuss class content.
 This is a completion assignment, and each attendance is worth 0.5% each.
-You will get 5% for attending 10 of 12 or so synchronous classes, ideally with your camera on.
-While attendance at the synchronous class is expected, it will be recorded and be made available through Quest on MS Streams.
-There is also a .25% bonus mark for each class of 10 of 12 or so total classes you attend with camera on for a total of 2.5% bonus grade.
-Again, this is for pedagogical reasons to enhance solidarity.
+You will get 5% for attending 10 of 12 classes.
+Class attendance at the class is expected.

-Seminar Presentations
+Seminar Presentations:

 Depending on enrolment and class preference, there are approximately 5 seminar presentations in the latter section of the course.
 As the class is being delivered remotely, the presentations will happen online.
 (The feasibility and details have yet to be worked out.)
 These presentations are on chapters from Gadamer's The Enigma of Health.
 You are encouraged to take notes on the readings.
 All students will participate in groups that lead the class for a 1⁄2 hour.
 The grade will not be on the presentation per se but on the level of participation of all students, including presenters.
-Each group has the option of locating one additional scholarly reading (min 7 pages, max 15 pages) and one additional news item, and post these works to the relevant LEARN discussion group by noon on the Friday before class.
-Each group will post questions from the readings to be used in leading the discussion in class by Friday before Tuesday's class.
-If you chose the option of an extra reading or article (note this is not required) it must illuminate some aspect of the class focus of alcohol, well-being, euphoria, law, grey zone and ideally relate to the chapter in Gadamer that you are addressing.
+Each group has the option of locating one additional scholarly reading (min 7 pages, max 15 pages) and one additional news item, and post these works to the relevant LEARN discussion group by noon on the Monday before class.
+Each group will post questions from the readings to be used in leading the discussion in class.
+If you chose the option of an extra reading or article (note this is not required) it must illuminate some aspect of the class focus of alcohol, well-being, euphoria, alcohol and law, grey zone and ideally relate to the chapter in Gadamer that you are addressing.
 The additional reading can be from a scholarly journal or book, while the additional news item can be from a news source, a reputable blog or website, magazine; focus on finding timely sources that speak to a current event.